 Do you have open days? #Top

-No. Instead we lead small, intimate Head of School tours which run on normal school days, allowing you to get properly acquainted when our campus comes to life!
-Tours are usually held on a weekly basis, running from 9.00am to 10.30 am.
+No. Instead we lead small, intimate Head of School tours which run on normal school days, allowing you to get properly acquainted with SACS as our campus comes to life!
+Tours are usually held on a weekly basis, running from 9.00am to 10.30am.

 Does my child need to be Anglican? #Top

 No. St Andrew’s is a school founded on values of the Christian faith, and dedicated to the promotion of the Christian gospel.
 We are, however, a diverse community, and welcome students of all faiths and backgrounds.

 How much does it cost per year to send my child to St Andrew’s? #Top